Blog

 14. Create a referral program for current members

-• Win-wins: both the referrer and the referee receive something beneficial, like a discount on their membership plan
+• Win-wins: both the referrer and the referee get something they want, like a discount on their membership plan

-• Transparent: everyone understands the guidelines right off the bat so there is no confusion with what you get and when you get it
+• Transparent: everyone understands the guidelines so there is no confusion with what you get and when

-A great referral program can lead to a lower customer acquisition cost, better customer retention, and more leads overall.
+If you have great reviews and a strong community of happy customers, consider creating a referral program for a lower customer acquisition cost, better customer retention, and more leads overall.

 15. Co-market by creating partnerships with local businesses

-Many coworking spaces offer member perks and benefits that are exclusive to their community.
-They can range from anywhere from 10% off a monthly yoga membership to 15% off at the local coffee shop next door.
+Many coworking spaces offer member perks and benefits exclusive to their community, like 10% off a monthly yoga membership or 15% off at the local coffee shop next door.

-Not only can member benefits improve member retention and overall member satisfaction, they can also serve as a form of co-marketing and partnership building.
+Not only can these perks and discounts improve retention and satisfaction, they can also serve as a form of co-marketing and partnership building.

 Here’s how it works:

-• Find a coffee shop in your neighborhood that is frequented by your members
+• Find a coffee shop in your neighborhood that your members love

-• Create an offer to extend to their community in exchange for something that you can offer yours
+• Create an offer for their community in exchange for something that you can offer yours

-• Create materials that will be housed in both areas
+• Create materials that will be housed in both areas, like a flier or business card

 16. Use influencer marketing

-The arrangement is a win-win: they get access to a space where they can work from, and you get publicity for a larger audience.
+The arrangement can be a win-win: individuals get access to a space where they can work from, and you get publicity for a larger audience.

 Traditional Marketing